ucsd-cse29/fa24/src/week5/number-server.md

 - `handle_increment(int client_sock)`

-    This function increments the value of `num` by one and responds to the client with `Added <value> to num`
+    This function increments the value of `num` by one and responds to the client with the new value of `num`.

 - `handle_add(char* url, int client_sock)`

-    This function increments the value of `num` by the value encoded in `url` and responds to the client with `Number incremented`
+    This function increments the value of `num` by the value encoded in `url` and responds to the client with the new value of `num`.

 - `handle_response(char* request, int client_sock)`